Quantum state preparation without coherent arithmetic: Applications

+\paragraph*{Kaiser window state.} In the Kaiser window state the parameter $\beta$ controls the trade-off between the central-band width and side-band height when viewed in the Fourier domain.
+In \Cref{App:Taylor} we show that $W_\beta(\arcsin(\bar{x}))$ can be approximated by a degree $\mathcal{O}\left(\beta + \ln\left(\delta^{-1}\right)\right)$ polynomial on the interval $x \in [-\sin(1), \sin(1)]$, utilizing the fact that $W_\beta(x)$ has a well behaved Taylor series.
+To bound the filling-fraction, we show in \Cref{App:Filling} that $W_\beta(x) \geq 1-\beta x^2/2$.
+By integrating the lower bound for $\beta \geq 2$ we get that $\int_{-1}^1 W_\beta(x)^2 dx \geq \sqrt{2/\beta}$.
+Hence $\fillfrac{W_b}{\infty} \geq \beta^{-1/4}$.
+This lower bound appears tight in practice, matching the true value with 85-90\% accuracy.
+Putting these bounds together with \Cref{thm:genericComplexity} gives the stated complexity in Eq.~(\ref{eq:KaiserComplexity}).
 For application in phase estimation, we can relate $\beta$ to the probability of failure $\eta$ as $\beta \sim \ln\left(\eta^{-1}\right)$, and $n$ to the precision $\epsilon_\phi$ of phase estimation as $n \sim \log\left(\epsilon_\phi^{-1} \ln\left(\eta^{-1}\right) \right)$~\cite{berry2022quantifyingTDA}.
 Hence, our method scales polylogarithmically in all parameters.
 We are not aware of any prior work discussing the complexity of preparing the Kaiser window state (which is also omitted from~\cite{berry2022quantifyingTDA}) or of resource estimates for implementing an amplitude oracle of the Bessel function, that could be used for the black-box or adiabatic state preparation methods.

 \paragraph*{Gaussian state.} The proof of \Cref{thm:GaussianComplexity} for the Gaussian case is completely analogous to the Kaiser window case above.
-The bound can be tightened by observing that Gaussian functions take values close to zero for large $x$ values, and so one can assume without loss of generality that $\beta=\bigO{\log(1/\eps)}$, see \Cref{App:GaussianComplexity}).
+The bound can be tightened by observing that Gaussian functions take values close to zero for large $x$ values, and so one can assume without loss of generality that $\beta=\bigO{\log(1/\eps)}$, see \Cref{App:GaussianComplexity}.

-We contrast our method with bespoke approaches that only prepare Gaussians.
-The Kitaev-Webb (KW) method~\cite{kitaev2008wavefunction} can be viewed as a Gaussian-specific version of the GR method.
-It uses coherent arithmetic to evaluate a function involving $\arcsin$, and square root, requiring a large number of ancilla qubits when instantiated using the piecewise polynomial oracle~\cite{haner2018optimizing}.
-It was shown in~\cite{bauer2021practical} that the gate counts of the KW method were higher than those of exponentially scaling state preparation techniques~\cite{klco2020MinimallyEntangled} for modest $n \leq 16$.
-We also compare to the Gaussian-specific repeat-until-success approach of~\cite{Rattew2021efficient}, which has a circuit depth of $\mathcal{O}(n^2)$ multiplied by the number of rounds of amplitude amplification used to boost the success probability to unity (bounded by a large constant value).
-The use of amplitude amplification requires at least $n$ ancilla qubits here.
-The error in the resulting function was not analysed explicitly, but appears to scale as $Poly(\epsilon^{-1})$ from numerical simulations~\cite{Rattew2021efficient}.